-Wireless Internet service is a way of delivering fast, reliable Internet to your home or business.
-Our connection to you is through a wireless radio link, between our transmitter and a receiver antenna installed at your house.
-The connection point inside your house is the same as for any other Internet connection – a LAN port you can connect to your computer, router, or wireless router.
-Our private networks are secure, reliable and provide you with a high performance Internet connection.
+Wireless internet service is a way of delivering fast, reliable internet to your home or business.
+Our connection to you is through a wireless radio link between our transmitter and a receiver antenna installed at your house.
+The connection point in your house is the same as for any other internet connection – a LAN port you can connect to your computer, router, or wireless router.
+Our private networks are secure, reliable and provide you with a high-performance internet connection.

-Before installing a wireless antenna / radio at your house, we must perform a site survey.
-This survey will determine whether or not you have a line of sight to our transmitter.
+Before installing a wireless antenna / radio at your house, we must perform a site survey to determine whether or not you have a line of sight to our transmitter.

 What is a site survey?

-Prior to setting you up with our wireless Internet service, a site survey is required.
-This means that your location needs to have line of sight to our tower.
-Line of sight is an unobstructed view of the tower or access point from the receiver location.
+Prior to setting you up with our wireless internet service, a site survey is required.
+Your location needs to have a line of sight to our tower, which is an unobstructed view of the tower or access point from the receiver location.

 Line of sight can be blocked by:

 - Terrain (mountains or ridges)

 If your view of our transmitter site is blocked, you might not be able to receive wireless service.
 Keep in mind that if the ABC transmitter site is not visible from ground level, it may be visible from your rooftop.

 In certain circumstances, we can build a tower or other structure to raise the antenna high enough to obtain line-sight.

 I can see your transmitter site.
 Is that enough?